 If they are an active personality type, they will be moving quickly, flitting from activity to activity and taking initiative.
 They will seem to be paying attention to everything that is going on rather than remaining focused on just what they are doing.

 If they are passive, they might wait for you to come to them.
 They will probably look as though they are intent on finishing what they started, like your latte, rather than pouring your latte while talking to you and asking the next person what they want simultaneously.

 Do they seem interested in talking to you or do they seem like they would rather just be accomplishing their tasks?
-Do they remain focused on the creation of products and checking things off of their to do list (such as restocking things, cleaning the counters, preparing food items)?
-Do they ask you more than one generic question, and seem sincerely interested in your response?
+Do they remain focused on the creation of products and checking things off of their to do list (such as restocking products, cleaning the counters, preparing food items)?
+Do they ask you more than one generic question and seem sincerely interested in your response?

 If they are people-oriented, they will be more interested in interacting with customers and co-workers than in doing or making things.
 Any barista will probably ask you how you are doing.
 That’s just good customer service.
 But a people-oriented barista will probably ask you a follow up question.
-So you said you’re going to work or visiting from out of town?
-They might ask you where you work or where you’re visiting from, and try to make a personal connection to the information you gave them.
+So you just shared that you’re going to work or visiting from out of town.
+They might ask you where you work or where you’re visiting from and try to make a personal connection to the information you gave them.
 People-oriented folks are energized by conversation, so they will want to chat.

 How do you bring this back to DISC?